Many businesses still wonder whether it’s worth having a company blog or not.

 Making your blog a reliable information source should be one of the top priorities in the digital content marketing strategy.

 Think this way – if customers trust you, they also trust your product.
-That being said, becoming an industry expert will increase brand loyalty and convert into sales – why should customers look for goods somewhere else if they have confidence in the quality of your services?
+That being said, becoming an industry expert will increase brand loyalty and convert into sales – why should customers look for goods elsewhere if they have confidence in the quality of your services?

-Additionally, having the opinion of an industry authority translates into even more traffic on your website.
+Additionally, having the opinion of an industry authority translates into even more traffic to your website.
 Other companies will link to your blog posts, increasing your visibility on Google and other search engines.

 Blogs Are Cost-Effective

-According to HubSpot’s research, marketers who put blogging as their priority are 13x more likely to enjoy a positive return on investment.
+According to HubSpot’s research, marketers prioritizing blogging are 13x more likely to enjoy a positive return on investment.

-Blogging isn’t free, as you have to hire copywriters and SEO specialists to get that organic traffic going.
+Blogging isn’t free; you have to hire copywriters and Search Engine Optimization specialists to get that organic traffic going.
 However, it’s still relatively cheap when compared to other marketing channels.

 We have already analyzed the example of Ahrefs blog in one of the previous blog posts.
 Ahrefs revealed the amount of traffic their blog generates from organic results and calculated the costs needed to generate the same traffic through PPC campaigns.